metaterminal/metaterminal.fyi/content/blog/hunt-analysis/index.md

 1) Large team sizes are nothing new.

 As we've seen above, it doesn't seem like the average writing team size has gotten particularly large.
-Indeed, they've remained fairly stable.
+They've remained fairly stable.

 2) Large teams don't necessarily write hunts with lots of puzzles.